intel/gbs/docs/GBS.rst

  info: package files have been exported to:
      /home/test/src/zlib/export/zlib-1.2.7-0

-When trying out the patch generation for the first time you might want to do export first and examine the auto-updated spec file (in the export directory) to see that GBS updated it correctly.
+When trying out the patch generation for the first time, you might want to export first and examine the auto-updated spec file (in the export directory) to see that GBS updated it correctly.
 Please see `Advanced usage/Manually maintained patches` section for manually maintained patches.

 Reasons for the upstream tarball and/or patch generation failure may be e.g.